sciexp/typescript-nix-template/CONTRIBUTING.md

 ### Scopes

 Use package names as scopes:
-- `starlight-docs`: for changes to the starlight-docs package
+- `docs`: for changes to the docs package
 - `sqlrooms-hf-ducklake`: for changes to the sqlrooms-hf-ducklake package (when added)

 For cross-cutting changes affecting multiple packages, you can omit the scope or use multiple scopes separated by commas.